joewilliams007/jsonapi/README.md

 # Api for devRant community projects

 This projects file community.json contains alot of devRant projects data in JSON-format.
+The file can be used raw as an API endpoint.

 ## API endpoint